 He checked his own display of the system and murmured some very unfriendly words, before he entered the coordinates of their next destination.

 "Standby Chewie, we have to cross the system to the other side.
 Palomintar Nine is in opposite position.
-We can reach her in two hours.
+We can reach her in four hours.
 Five, four, three, two, one.
 Hyperdrive activation.
 Cut sublights."

 "As soon as we have reached Palomintar Four I'm going to sleep for the next three days," He commented to his co-pilot who was still wide awake and alert.
 Han envied his friend.
 Wookiees were known for their endurance.
 Where humans needed some rest every standard day, Wookiees could do without sleep for more than a standard week and even longer.
 He had heard stories about Wookiee travellers who stayed awake for more than a month.